-A bond portfolio's duration approximates its price sensitivity to changes in interest rates including expected cash flow and mortgage prepayments.
+A fixed income portfolio's duration approximates its price sensitivity to changes in interest rates including expected cash flow and prepayments.
 Maturity measures the time until final payment is due; it takes into account the pattern of a security's cash flow over time.
 In computing portfolio duration, the Adviser will estimate the duration of obligations that are subject to prepayment or redemption by the issuer, taking into account the influence of interest rates on prepayments and coupon flows.
 This method of computing duration is known as the "option-adjusted" duration.
-The Ultra Short Mortgage Fund and the Ultrashort Financing Fund have no restriction as to the minimum or maximum maturity of any particular security held by them, but intend to stay within any minimum and maximum duration targets described in the Principal Investment Strategies section.
+The Ultrashort Financing Fund has no restriction as to the minimum or maximum maturity of any particular security held by them, but intends to stay within any minimum and maximum duration targets described in the Principal Investment Strategies section.
 There can be no assurance that the Adviser's estimate of duration will be accurate or that the duration of a Fund will always remain within the Fund's target duration.